-Senators Allen, McNerney, and Pérez have introduced legislation extending property tax relief measures for properties damaged by the January 2025 wildfires in Los Angeles and Ventura Counties, including the Palisades, Eaton, Hughes, and Kenneth fires.
+Senators Allen, McNerney, and Pérez have put forward legislation extending property tax relief for victims of the January 2025 wildfires in Los Angeles and Ventura Counties, including the Palisades, Eaton, Hughes, and Kenneth fires.
+The bill modifies existing disaster relief provisions in California's property tax code to accommodate the extended recovery period these communities face.

 ![]() Anna CaballeroD Senator | Bill Author | Not Contacted | |